bhattavi/react-blog/README.md

 # react-blog
 This is a simple blog site using React and Bootstrap 4 and I have integrated Google news api.
 I am calling google new api every 5 seconds to fetch new news headlines.

+You can also check out the demo video of the site (https://www.youtube.com/watch?v=jprTgz1VOss&feature=youtu.be)

 A React blog (https://abhisblog.netlify.com/)).

 ## Installation